The use and abuse of the Insolvency Act in matrimonial claims

 The Restructuring & Insolvency team at Edwin Coe has experience of assisting practitioners and advising spouses in these situations.
 We have particular expertise in pursuing complex, cross-border claims against wealthy individuals.

-Our team is top ranked by the independentlyresearched legal directory Chambers UK 2019, for our Personal Insolvency practice, and it recommends Partners, Ali Zaidi and Simeon Gilchrist individually.
+Our team is top ranked by the independently researched legal directory Chambers UK 2021, for our Personal Insolvency practice, and Partners, Ali Zaidi and Simeon Gilchrist are both individually ranked.
 According to clients in Chambers, Ali Zaidi is “professional, approachable and has a commercial understanding of the ground realities,” and another client says of Simeon Gilchrist: “If I have an insolvency-based issue I can’t get my head around, he is the closest I have to a go-to guy for getting me out of the woods.”